-More than anything else, I think it was Rosslyn’s boathouse (actually a “dock house“) that seduced us.
-I’d spied this folly as a boy, and decades later it continues to beckon.
-It’s quite possibly one of the most architecturally charming utilitarian structures ever built!
-(It was once the seasonal residence for the engineer/captain of the steam yacht, Kestrel steam yacht.)
+More than anything else, it was the Rosslyn boathouse (technically a “dock house“) that seduced us at the outset.
+As a young boy I’d often spied this peninsular folly, and decades later it still beckoned.
+I honestly think it’s one of the most architecturally charming utility structures ever built!
+(It was once the seasonal residence for the engineer/captain of the Kestrel steam yacht.)
 Constructed atop a pier that protrudes out into Lake Champlain, Rosslyn’s dock house is the only surviving example of Essex boathouses and one of few historic Lake Champlain boathouses.
 This pleasure-serving peninsula sang her siren song to Susan and me so enticingly that we abandoned all sensibility and dove into the fantasy.
-What if?
+What if?!?!